+Also, pick up enough wood stakes to anchor each side of the form every 3 ft., a 1-lb. box of 1-1/4 in. drywall screws for anchoring the forms to the stakes and enough 6-in. (the size of the grid openings) steel reinforcing mesh to lay in the whole sidewalk trench.
 Pound in two stakes about 1 ft. from the ends of the form positions.
 Screw the forms to the inside of the stakes with a couple of 1-1/4 in. drywall screws.
 Bend the forms to make smooth curves, anchoring them with more stakes every 3 ft.
 Keep the tops of the forms about 1 in. above the cut grass height for easy mowing and a nice appearance.

 Cut 18-in. lengths of form material and screw them to the backside of the ends of the forms with 1-1/4 in. drywall screws.
 The splice will smooth out the curves at butt joints.

 Space and level in the opposite form sides using a homemade gauge board-just a 1×4 that’s a few inches longer than the width of the sidewalk.
 Screw short blocks onto the bottom spaced the same width as the sidewalk.
 Use this gauge board to position the forms and stakes to keep a consistent width the entire length of the sidewalk.
 Rest a 4-ft. level on top of the gauge board to keep forms level from side to side.
-For better drainage in long, level areas, drop this side about 1 in.

-Photo 6: Pack the soil
+Pack the Soil

 Pack the underlying soil with a plate compactor (rental).
 It's important to uniformly pack the entire base (including the sides near the forms).